 Faculty and fellows are also involved in clinical trials.

 Fellows are also required to be involved in one quality improvement project a year.
 This is typically a joint effort among all fellows.
 The QI project is presented yearly at the Orlando Health Quality Retreat and can also be presented at other conferences.
+Opportunities also exist in leveraging data from the several national improvement collaboratives we participate in.

 Fellows are encouraged to attend and present at local and national conferences.
 There is CME funding available to those who present at any conference as well as scholarship opportunities available.
 Recent fellow research projects have been presented at the North American Society of Pediatric Gastroenterology Hepatology and Nutrition (NASPGHAN) Annual Conference, European Society of Pediatric Gastroenterology Hepatology and Nutrition (ESPGHAN) Annual Conference, World Congress of Pediatric Gastroenterology Hepatology and Nutrition (WCPGHAN), and Digestive Diseases Week (DDW).